Fate is not completely decided

 Next up was 1995’s Tripping Over God, Torn’s most ambitious solo project to date.
 Its flowing, stream-of-consciousness vibe incorporated Eastern rhythms, ambient washes, stormy power chords and surreal, buried vocals.
 Its dark and brooding undercurrents mirror the circumstances preceding its creation.

 Just prior to his physical ordeal, Torn released a record on the Windham Hill label titled Door X. The 1990 disc attempted to merge his eclectic instrumental leanings with concise, singer-songwriter material aimed at a mainstream audience.
 It was a radical departure from 1987’s Cloud About Mercury, his previous release on ECM.
 Cloud was one of the boundary-breaking albums of the ‘80s.
-The record featured the inspired line-up of Torn, drummer Bill Bruford, bassist Tony Levin and trumpeter Mark Isham.
+The record featured the inspired line-up of Torn, drummer Bill Bruford, bassist Tony Levin and trumpet player Mark Isham.
 Together, the group shifted seamlessly through idioms and intensities as if its members were operating as a collective hive.

 When Torn’s not creating his own music, he can often be found producing other artists.
 Recent projects include Andy Rinehart, Wes Martin and Bill Bruford’s Earthworks.
 He’s also regularly heard on feature film soundtracks such as Kalifornia, Love at Large, Kiss The Girls and many others.